faizalrf/documentation/Spider.md

-# Spider Engine Setup
+# New look at HTAP Using SPIDER engine

 ## Assumptions

 - The Enterprise server version is 10.4.12 or higher
+- ColumnStore engine already installed

 ## Installing Spider Engine

-Logon to MariaDB client and execute the spider scripts `/usr/share/mysql/install_spider.sql` which are natively privided with the server.
+Connect to the MariaDB client using the root user or a user with necessary priviliges to be able to install a new plugin/engine.
+Once connected, execute the spider scripts `/usr/share/mysql/install_spider.sql` which are natively privided with the server.
 This script will install Spider engine on the server.

 ```txt
 es-201 [mydb]> SOURCE /usr/share/mysql/install_spider.sql